deshmanea/deshmanea.github.io/optimization.md

 ```

-We are relly rolling it pretty fast now, let's look for is there any way to do even better
+We are really rolling it pretty fast now, let's see if there are any way to do even better

 # Adaptive Algorithm